Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 - **OpenAI Models:** Provides advanced AI models like GPT (Generative Pre-trained Transformer) for natural language understanding, generation, and conversational AI capabilities.

-- **AWS AI Model Bedrock Titan:** While not specifically recognized as "AWS AI Model Bedrock Titan", AWS provides a comprehensive suite of AI services and tools like Amazon SageMaker for building, training, and deploying machine learning models at scale.
+- **AWS AI Model Bedrock Titan:** Bedrock Titan AI is a suite of large language models offered by Amazon for building generative AI applications.

 - **Cohere Command:** Cohere Command is a powerful language model designed for enterprises, excelling at following instructions and completing complex tasks.